achasveachas/compatibility-list-api/README.md

 * [Documentation](doc/documentation.md)

+## Development

+If you want to play around with the app in a in a developement environment make sure you have Rails installed.

+Fork and clone the repository to your local machine and run `bundle install`.

+You can fire up the server by running `rails server`.

+The test suit can be run by running `rspec`.

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/achasveachas/compatibility-list-api) or by email to [ykalmenson@fidelitypayment.com](mailto:ykalmenson@fidelitypayment.com).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.